JeffGreiner-eaton/react-routing-action-workflow/README.md

 ![github-folder](./images/github-folder.png)

 -   To help author the .yml you can install the VS Code extension GitHub Actions v0.26.X
--   In the new .yml file, the first line will contain the workflow name and will be displayed in the github repository actions once the first workflow runs.
-On your first line of the .yml add ``` name: Build ```
+-   In the new .yml file, the first line will contain the workflow name that will be displayed in the github repository actions once the first workflow runs.
+On the first line of the .yml add ``` name: Build ```.
+The name value can be anything to represent what the workflow is.

 ![workflow-name](./images/workflow-name.png)